Search and destroy.

 After being infused back into a patient’s bloodstream, reprogrammed T cells continue to multiply and become living medicine that strengthens that patient’s immune system’s response to cancer.
 Today, approved CAR T-cell therapies are achieving 80 percent effective rates in patients with certain blood cancers.

-More information is available on CAR-T effectiveness on the Additional Resources page linked below.
+More information is available about CAR T-cell therapy on our Additional Resources page.